Colleges by Location

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-There were 259 students who attained need-based financial aid of any kind.
+259 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Sauk Valley Community College isn't available to international students.
 The total number of students (including freshmen) who were determined to have financial need was found to be 282.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $1,974,668, and state $280,085.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $1,974,668, and state $280,085.

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 102 students overall (including freshmen) at Sauk Valley Community College in 2021.
 Institutional help in the form of non-need-based scholarships or grants was given to 34 full-time freshmen.
-Federal non-need-based scholarships and grants totaled $1,974,668 for students at this institution, while state aid came to $19,966. $287,540 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+Federal non-need-based scholarships and grants totaled $1,974,668 for students at this institution, while state aid came to $19,966.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $287,540 USD.

 Majors